Tsiri/RHEIA/docs/sphinx/optimization.rst

 For the construction of a PCE, a number of model evaluation are required (see :ref:`lab:pce`).
 These samples can be generated in two different ways: randomly, or through a Sobol' sequence.
-The random generation is called through the string 'RANDOM', while the Sobol' sequence is initiated through 'SOBOL'.
+The random generation is called through the string :py:data:`'RANDOM'`, while the Sobol' sequence is initiated through :py:data:`'SOBOL'`.
 The default configuration for generating the samples for PCE is through a Sobol' sequence::

 	'sampling method': 'SOBOL'